Licensing Implications in Malta for Crypto Exchange License: How It Works Under MiCA

 You can also refer to the official EU framework here: Markets in Crypto Assets Regulation on EUR-Lex

-What Activities Might Require Authorisation for a Crypto Exchange in Malta?
+Which Crypto Exchange Activities Require Authorisation in Malta?

 Whether a crypto exchange requires authorisation depends on what it actually does.